-The building blocks required in any successful fintech ecosystem include a transparent regulatory framework, decent access to talent and capital development, market accessibility and the potential for venture funding.
+The building blocks required in any successful fintech ecosystem include a transparent regulatory framework, decent access to talent and capital development, market accessibility, and the potential for venture funding.
 These are all possible in Bahrain, thanks in no small part to the Bahrain Fintech Bay business hub, which was built three years ago to unify the kingdom’s Economic Development Board and the central bank.
-It was the start of a thriving fintech ecosystem that is bearing more fruit year-on-year.
+It was the start of a thriving fintech ecosystem that is bearing more fruit year on year.
 Indeed, the kingdom currently hosts about 400 domestic, regional and international financial institutions, and that number is ever-growing.

 The first building block to be put in place by the central bank was a regulatory sandbox, which allowed firms to test new ideas in a controlled virtual space.
 This marked it as only the second state in the Gulf to implement such a framework and actively encouraged the development of the sector in a safe and pragmatic way by both startups and established institutions.
 In the years since instigating the sandbox, the central bank has also outlined rules governing everything from crowdfunding and Sharia-compliant services to AI advice.
 It has also created a bespoke fintech and Innovation unit, which is responsible for the approval of those firms participating in the sandbox.

 Throughout the Middle East, insolvency is not only seen as a great source of shame but is often associated with the fear of legal consequences.
 Bahrain, however, has enacted laws designed to allow innovation without consequence alongside rigid data protection policies and a drive to encourage the adoption of cloud-based services due to their lower costs and power.
 Indeed, between 2017 and 2019, the kingdom was able to successfully migrate 40 government systems and over 650 workloads to the national cloud.
-Amazon is even getting on board, with the company building three vast AWS data centres in the region last year.
+Amazon is even getting on board, with the company building three vast AWS data centers in the region last year.

 Last year, the Bay established a National Fintech Talent Program in partnership with professional development agency Tamkeen.
 The program is open to any Bahraini graduates looking to gain knowledge and experience within the sector.
-It includes a careers fair, internships and specialised training sessions, and is certified by US academic institutions like Berkley and Georgetown, which also holds its own session as part of the program.
+It includes a career fair, internships, and specialized training sessions, and is certified by US academic institutions like Berkley and Georgetown, which also holds its own session as part of the program.
 The Bahrain Development Bank, which supports small and medium businesses in the kingdom, has also created a $100m ‘Al Waha Fund of Funds’ that allows VC fund managers to apply for capital that must be invested in the region.
 It’s hoping for full deployment of those funds by 2022, so when it comes to the future of fintech in the region, it appears we’ve only seen the tip of the iceberg so far.

 So, with Bahrain’s various fintech successes, what is holding the rest of the region back?
 Above all else, it’s the rudimentary technology that still underpins much of the region’s infrastructure, much of which is somewhat behind.
 For these countries and the retail banks operating within them, digital transformation should be of paramount importance.

 If further digital transformation can be achieved, then there is great potential in the region.
 It remains the region with one of the largest unbanked populations in the world, with 67% of people in Egypt still relying on cash and around 70% of the population of the overall region still unbanked.
-The wonderful thing about technology, and fintech in particular, is how it can bring banking to a wider community with very little disruption.
+The wonderful thing about technology, and fintech, in particular, is how it can bring banking to a wider community with very little disruption.
 As such, it could play a major role in reducing the number of unbanked citizens.

-Other major barriers to consider are the distinct lack of banking regulation, entrepreneurship training and VC funding in many Middle Eastern provinces.
+Other major barriers to consider are the distinct lack of banking regulation, entrepreneurship training, and VC funding in many Middle Eastern provinces.
 Many banks in the region also face tougher compliance and a spate of tough sanctions.
 What Bahrain has proven, however, is that in order for digital adoption to really take hold, it needs to be a considered effort on the part of not just the banking sector but the economy as a whole.
 Only if fintech is made a part of the national agenda can it stand any hope of competing with Bahrain and the western world.

 In the Middle East, there are currently around 230 fintech startups.
 This might sound like a lot, but not only are the majority of these startups located in Bahrain (over 100 of them, in fact) but when you consider the population is close to 400 million, it’s still very small fries.